Vxrpenter/ItemForge/README.md

 This calculation is actually
 fully customizable in the `config.yml`

+## Crafting Additions
+You are now able to craft chainmail armor using chains

+## Custom Item Attributes
+Currently only working for armors

+This adds multiple custom attributes to armors and tools, changing the experience you have using those items.
+There will be at least one negative and positive Attribute applied to every armor piece.
+Which armor pieces can get which attribute has to be defined in the config.
+Below you can find the current attributes, there will be more soon.

+Advantages:
+- `Agility` | Makes you faster
+- `Pride` | Gives you strenght
+- `Hard Shell` | Provides a chance that projectiles bounce off you
+- `Hot Metal` | You are immune to fire for a customizable amount with a cooldown limiting this ability
+- `Gliding` | Swords have a chance to not hit you

+Disadvantages:
+- `Flamable` | You take more fire damage
+- `Slowing` | Slows you down
+- `Soft` | (Still WIP)
+- `A Hole in the Wall` | Projectiles do more damage

 ### Current Config
 ```ruby
 #______  _     _  ______ _______ ______  _____        _____ _______ __   __